supermemo/SuperMemoScripts/SuperMemo-Git-sync/README.md

 2. Type `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser` and hit enter

 This will allow the execution of scripts that you unblock on case by case basis.
 To unblock our script and allow it to run:
-1. Right click on `Start & sync SM.ps1` in your git folder (not the shortcut on the desktop!).
+1. Right click on `Start & sync SM.ps1` in your git folder (not the shortcut on the desktop!)
-2. Tick `Unblock` at the bottom and click `Ok`.
+2. Tick `Unblock` at the bottom and click `OK`

 You should now be able to run the script.